ZoomImgs/OFET-Database/README.md

 A window will pop up from which you can select process constraints and generate plots of mobility against many different independent variables.
 Minor bugs may be encountered - close the GUI and restart it to reset all fields.

 ## Exploring the Database as Raw Data
 [Download](https://github.com/Imperssonator/OFET-Database/archive/master.zip) the repository to your MatLab active directory.
-(See "Download ZIP" at top right of [repository main page](https://github.com/Imperssonator/OFET-Database)).

 Run the following command: